Nicolas Torre: Chief of the Philippine National Police

 On May 29, 2025, President Bongbong Marcos chose Torre as the new PNP chief replacing Rommel Marbil.
 Torre is the first graduate of PNPA to be appointed as PNP Chief.
 The position has been previously filled by graduates from the Philippine Military Academy (PMA).
-He formally assumed office in June 2, 2025.
+He formally assumed office on June 2, 2025.
 Three days later, Torre began implementing a 5-minute response policy for PNP officials in Metro Manila.
 By June 9, Torre made an unprecedented courtesy visit to the Commission on Human Rights, where he affirmed the CHR's oversight function over the PNP by stating that "The CHR is our boss on the protection of human rights."

 On July 20, 2025, Davao City acting mayor Sebastian Duterte on his Basta Dabawenyo podcast dared Torre to a fistfight after calling his three-minute policy an opportunity for police "harassment" in the city, with him calling Torre a "coward" and accusing him of kidnapping his father Rodrigo Duterte.
 Upon being informed of the dare by a UNTV reporter on July 23, Torre immediately accepted Duterte's challenge as an opportunity to hold a charity boxing match to raise funds for victims of recent floods.
 Torre later confirmed that the match would take place on July 27 at the Rizal Memorial Coliseum in Manila.
 However, Duterte later set conditions that Torre must persuade President Marcos to mandate hair follicle drug tests for all elected officials, with Duterte departing for Singapore on July 25 for a personal trip until July 29, stating it was long planned before the match and was approved by Interior and Local Government Secretary Jonvic Remulla on July 20.
 On July 27, Torre was declared the winner by default in the match after Duterte failed to appear.

 Torre made a reorganization on August 6, 2025, which includes the reappointment of Deputy Chief for Administration Jose Melencio Nartatez as Area Police Command (APC) Western Mindanao commander.
-However on August 14, the National Police Commission (Napolcom) ran by concurrent interior secretary Jonvic Remulla ordered Torre to revise his reappointment modify the reassignment of 13 senior officers.
-The 18 regional directors of the PNP signed a manifesto in support of Torre and the chain of command in response to the Napolcom order, without explicitly mentioning the directive itself.
+However, on August 14, the National Police Commission (NAPOLCOM) ran by concurrent interior secretary Jonvic Remulla ordered Torre to revise his reappointment modify the reassignment of 13 senior officers.
+The 18 regional directors of the PNP signed a manifesto in support of Torre and the chain of command in response to the NAPOLCOM order, without explicitly mentioning the directive itself.

 Torre introduced a five-minute response policy.
 Under said policy the police is mandated to respond to a 911 emergency call made anywhere nationwide within five minutes.

 On August 26, 2025, Torre was officially relieved as Chief of the Philippine National Police (PNP) through an order signed by Executive Secretary Lucas Bersamin on behalf of President Marcos The order, dated August 25, 2025, directed that Torre's relief was to take effect "immediately".
-The August 14 Napolcom directive was among the factors for his removal.
+The August 14 NAPOLCOM directive was among the factors for his removal.
 His tenure only lasted in 85 days, making him the most shortest-serving PNP Chief.

 Former Deputy Chief Nartatez was appointed as Officer in Charge of the PNP.
 Torre filed a leave of absence.